pypeit/PypeIt/doc/A-B_differencing.rst

 * For the ``arc``, ``tilt``, ``illumflat``, ``pixelflat``, and ``trace`` frames, the user should assign the same ``calib`` values of the science data that uses them (or ``all``), while ``comb_id`` and ``bkg_id`` should be set to ``-1``.
-* A common ``comb_id`` should be used for all science frames that the user wishes to coadd before spectral extraction.
+* A common ``comb_id`` should be used for all science frames that the user wishes to co-add before spectral extraction.
 * A common ``bkg_id`` should be used for all frames that the user wishes to subtract from the frames with a common ``comb_id``.
 * A unique ``calib`` value should be used for each set of images that the user wants to combine for measuring calibrations.
 It should be an integer <= 63.
-* The `background` frametype can be used for images which are only to be used as a background for other `science` frames but which should not be reduced.
+* The `background` frametype can be used for images that are only to be used as a background for other `science` frames.
+Images with the `background` frametype will not be reduced.